Including Peaky Blinders, Captain America, Sherlock Holmes and Netflix's new one - The Stranger.

 Life On Mars

 John Simm managed to travel back in time while in a coma and ended up in the 70’s where bad leather jackets, white dog poo and casual sexism were all the rage.
 Being set in Manchester there’s loads of the city on show, including the police station – a huge monolith of concrete and bad design – actually located in Stockport.
 There was also a fair whack of filming going on in Ancoats, as well as Victoria Baths – which doubled up as a morgue and Irish Community Centre.

-This war movie has only just come out at the pictures and stars absolute legend Gary Oldman as fat-boy Winston Churchill, during our ‘darkest hour’ – basically when the Nazis had just defeated France and we were the only buggers left in Europe to give ’em a kicking.
+This war movie came out to critical acclaim in 2019 and stars absolute legend Gary Oldman as fat-boy Winston Churchill, during our ‘darkest hour’ – basically when the Nazis had just defeated France and we were the only buggers left in Europe to give ’em a kicking.
 I’ve not seen it yet but big parts of the movie were filmed in the Town Hall – doubling up as the Houses of Parliament because the real ones are full of those idiot MPs.

 The Hit Man and Her

 Anyone under the age of 37 will probably never have heard of Hit Man and Her and that is a massive tragedy.
 The concept was genius – basically each week Pete Waterman left his train set at home and visited a club somewhere in the UK, played some records while Michaela Strachan messed about and played games with a variety of pissed up blokes with terrible hair and massive silk shirts.
 They came to visit Manchester in 1990 and they went to Royale (which later became MTwo and Coliseum).
 You can watch some of this right here.
 There’s also a brilliant one at The Hacienda in 1989 which features some of the best dancing known to man.